techsin/exceptional-realty/README.md

 # Description

-This is  A FAKe Realty Group..
+This is  A FAKe Realty Site..